Okay, you are saying, you have convinced me, I'm going to give ukulele a try, but how much do I need to spend?

 At the other end of the scale, whilst it obviously seems tempting to spend as absolutely little as possible, as you are just testing the ukulele water, you should also be careful.
 As with guitars, if you purchase something so cheap that it is badly made, you will find the instrument working against you from the start.
 Learning a stringed instrument for the very first time does take some practice and time.
 Get a super cheap uke that is impossible to tune or has unplayably high action and you are just adding to the difficulty.
 In the worst case this could put you off forever, which would be a shame as you don't need to spend a lot to get a playable instrument.

 Do a search on eBay and you will find a range of ukes in bright colours for anything from £10 to £20.
 My advice is don't.
-I've sampled ukes at this low end from the likes of Mahalo and Ashton and they are pretty shonky.
-I'm not just talking about finish, they can be badly put together making good setup nigh on impossible.
+I've sampled ukes at this low end from the likes of Mahalo and Ashton and the plethora of new Chinese names and they are pretty shonky.
+I'm not just talking about finish, they can be badly (even fatally badly) put together making good setup nigh on impossible.

-As cheap as I would go would be about £30 for the makala ukuleles, particularly the dolphin that I have reviewed on this site.
+As cheap as I would go would be about £35-£40 for the makala ukuleles, particularly the dolphin that I have reviewed on this site.
 The dolphin is a remarkable uke, which when fitted with Aquila strings is remarkably loud, accurate and good sounding.
 Avoid trying to shop around at this price to save a couple of quid from a random eBay seller- dolphins need a bit of set up to work well so buy from a store who will set up for you.
 Highly Strung in Wantage will do this and they are also on the web.
-In the US the Musicguy Mike (MGM) eBay store will also give you an expert set up.
-If you must buy from a large store, Amazons returns policy should protect you and you can buy the Makala through this site here - GOT A UKULELE SHOP
+In the US places like Mims ukes will give you a setup.
+Ideally avoid Amazon!!

-Moving up into the £30 to £60 range and you are still looking at makala as a great choice.
+Moving up into the £50 to £80 range and you are still looking at makala as a great choice.
+Entry level Kalas appear and also great brands like Baton Rouge.

-As you rise above the £60 mark you start to find ukes from Kala and Ohana appear in your price point.
+As you rise above the £680 mark you start to find better ukes from Kala and Ohana appear in your price point.
 Very good ukes, made in the far east.

-Up to this point we are talking about laminate ukes only.
+Up to this point we are really only talking about laminate ukes only.
 These are not as sweet sounding as solid wood ukes, but for a beginner they are just fine.
+In fact, I'd rather a good laminate than a bad solid wood instrument.

 About the cheapest quality solid wood ukes are probably the entry models from Bruko.
 These are (amazingly) handmade in Germany and start at around £100.